rockfordlhotka/rockfordlhotka.github.io/_posts/2020-12-29-How-I-Got-Into-Computers-First-Job-Hunt-Edition.markdown

 > In today's world finding out what anything is is just a google search away, but that sure wasn't true in the mid-1980s!
 Nor could I ask family or friends, because no one I knew was in the computer field.

 After a month or so, of having very few applications out and no positive feedback (and hardly any negative feedback either), I decided to broaden my search.
 Which really meant applying for jobs that advertised for 5-7 years experience.
-Basically, anything around 5 or less was fair game, and if the job mentioned things I actually _knew_, like VAX, FORTRAN, or Pascal then I'd go hirer.
+Basically, anything around 5 or less was fair game, and if the job mentioned things I actually _knew_, like VAX, FORTRAN, or Pascal then I'd go higher.

 The result was more feedback, mostly negative.
 But some positive and I actually got some interviews.
 One flew me to California actually, the others were in the Twin Cities.
 None of those resulted in offers, but it was movement!
 Hope!